 He made and loveth all.

 Mitchell started supporting herself at the age of 17, remaining financially independent until the end of her life.
-She worked as a tutor and later also as a librarian in the Nantucket Atheneum – the cultural centre of the island, which, at the time, received many renowned guests, including R. W. Emerson.
+She worked as a tutor and later also as a librarian in the Nantucket Atheneum—the cultural center of the island, which, at the time, received many renowned guests, including R. W. Emerson.
 Lilla Barnard, a girl who would later become Mitchell’s student, thought of the future astronomer as Athena: the goddess of wisdom; the queen of Atheneum.

 Even while busy working, Mitchell found the time to observe the stars.
 She noted in her diary that Betelgeuse was, surprisingly, intensely red, while Rigel was yellow.

 It was the beginning of her professional career, as well as her fame.
 In 1848, Maria became the first woman in history admitted to the American Academy of Arts and Sciences.
-At the invitation of The American Ephemeris and Nautical Almanac, she joined a group of 10 scientists examining the position of heavenly bodies during the entire year, compiling information vital for navigators.
+At the invitation of The American Ephemeris and Nautical Almanac, she joined a group of ten scientists examining the position of heavenly bodies during the entire year, compiling information vital for navigators.
 In 1852, Herman Melville visited the Mitchells.
 Maria’s intelligence made a big impression on him.
-She became an inspiration for one of his most famous poems – After the Pleasure Party – in which he pondered the question of gender equality.
+She became an inspiration for one of his most famous poems—After the Pleasure Party—in which he pondered the question of gender equality.
 Mitchell was the only woman working for The Almanac.
 She was assigned the task of making calculations for the planet Venus.

-While Maria was learning a love of the stars, the natural sciences were considered apolitical, and therefore safe, even for girls.
+While Maria was learning a love of the stars, the natural sciences were considered apolitical (and therefore safe) even for girls.
 That soon changed.
-In the second half of the 19th century, the growing feminist movement was accompanied by a strong anti-feminist backlash.
+In the second half of the nineteenth century, the growing feminist movement was accompanied by a strong anti-feminist backlash.
 In the 1880s, Mitchell had to protect Vassar College against the attacks of people such as Edward Clarke, mentioned earlier.
 She started travelling around the US, promoting women’s education and arguing that science needed women.
 She also went to Europe.
 She found the level of education and the state of women’s awareness depressing.

 Afterwards, Mitchell noted in her diary: